ZCCM Investments Holdings: Privatisation (1990s)

+As part of the privatization process, the company's mining assets were unbundled and sold off as separate new entities or business packages to the private sector.
+The reason for unbundling the ZCCM Ltd into business packages was to promote diversity of ownership and minimise political and economic risks.
+A two-stage privatisation process was adopted.
+First, majority interests in the packages relating to certain of ZCCM Ltd's mining and power distribution operations were offered to trade buyers, which was to leave the transformed ZCCM Ltd as an Investments Holdings Company, with minority interest in each of these packages.
+Through the newly formed ZCCM Investments Holdings Plc., the government would retain a minority interests of not more than 21% within each of the business packages.

+ZCCM was sold in 1998 for US$627 million, split into 7 units, including Konkola Copper Mine ($25 million), Kansanshi Mine ($28 million), Luanshya Mine ($35 million), Chibuluma Mine ($17.5 million), Chambishi Mine ($20 million) and others.
 Stage two of the privatisation of ZCCM envisaged GRZ disposing of some or all of its shareholding, with part of this being earmarked for Zambian institutional and private investors as a way of promoting Zambian participation in the mining sector.

 GRZ obtained the support of the World Bank and the Nordic Development Fund for the Copperbelt Environment Project (CEP), to address environmental liabilities and obligations remaining with GRZ/ZCCM-IH following the privatization of mining assets.
 The Environmental Management Facility (EMF) which is composed of multiple stakeholders, working as the EMF Steering Committee, was established by the Minister of Finance and National Planning as provided for by the protocols, for the purpose of prioritizing and approving subprojects of the CEP for funding.
 The project which became effective on 31 July 2003 ends in August 2008.
 Apart from environmental responsibilities ZCCM-IH has the additional responsibility of managing the ex ZCCM employees trust fund and also the finalization sale of ZCCM properties.

-In November 2011, the role and importance of ZCCM-IH have been highlighted, led by the Hon.
-Zambian Minister of Mines Wylbur Simuusa, representing the major shareholder.
+In November 2011, the role and importance of ZCCM-IH have been highlighted, led then Minister of Mines Wylbur Simuusa, representing the government as a major stakeholder.
+In a public statement he said:

-"Through its state mining investment company, Zambia Consolidated Copper Mines Investment Holdings, the government is finalizing plans to start negotiations with mining companies aimed at increasing its stakes in projects to as much as 35%" he told the press.

-"There is need for the country to have increased ownership in the mines and ZCCM-IH is an engine which can facilitate the process."

-"ZCCM-IH is an important unit which if properly managed, can help the country realise huge benefits from the mining resources."
+"Through its state mining investment company, Zambia Consolidated Copper Mines Investment Holdings, the government is finalizing plans to start negotiations with mining companies aimed at increasing its stakes in projects to as much as 35%...There is need for the country to have increased ownership in the mines and ZCCM-IH is an engine which can facilitate the process.
+ZCCM-IH is an important unit which if properly managed, can help the country realise huge benefits from the mining resources."